NotePlan/plugins/Readme.md

 More instructions below:
 ### Set up Repo and Tools

 1. Clone this repository
 2. Make sure you have a recent version of `node` and `npm` installed. `brew install node` should do the trick.
 3. Run `npm install` from the root of your local GitHub repository for `noteplan/plugins`.
 This will install all the dependencies.
-3. Copy the `np.plugin-flow-skeleton` folder and rename it per the instructions in the readme (here's where you'll create your plugin)
-4. Run `npm run autowatch` from a terminal in the GitHub root folder.
-The first time you run the script it will ask you for the full path to your live Plugins folder, and if you provide it, it will automatically copy the final js file and the plugin.json file in there automatically.<br />
 This includes setting up [eslint](https://eslint.org/) (for checking code conventions), [flow](https://flow.org/) (for type checking), [babel](https://babeljs.io/) (a JS compiler), and [rollup](https://rollupjs.org/guide/en/) (for bundling multiple source files into a single release).
 Each have their own configuration files in the root; they can be overridden if needed by placing a more specific config file in the respective plugin's folders.
+4. Run `npm run autowatch` from a terminal in the GitHub root folder.
+The first time you run the script it will ask you for the full path to your live Plugins folder, and if you provide it, it will automatically copy the final js file and the plugin.json file in there automatically.
 5. Install GitHub command line tools `gh` and authorise it for future use:
    ```
    > brew install gh